WZHD

-WZHD (97.1 FM) is a classic hits-formatted radio station licensed to Canaseraga, New York, United States.
-It serves the Hornell/Dansville area and simulcasts programming from WPHD (98.7 FM), serving the Elmira, New York radio market.
+WZHD (97.1 FM) is a classic rock-formatted radio station licensed to Canaseraga, New York, United States.
+It serves the Hornell/Dansville area and simulcasts programming from WQRS (98.3 FM), serving the Elmira, New York radio market.
 The station is owned by Seven Mountains Media.

 On July 3, 2020, WZHD, along with its then-simulcast partner WPHD (96.1 FM), changed their call letters to WOBF and WCBF respectively, and flipped to country as "Bigfoot Country 95, 96, & 97", with both stations trimulcasting on WQBF.
 This was part of a five station format swap that was done by Seven Mountains Media, the owner of WOBF.

 On June 18, 2021, WOBF changed their call letters back to WZHD and switched from a simulcast of WCBF back to a simulcast of classic hits-formatted WPHD (98.7 FM).

+On October 1, 2024, WZHD changed their format from a simulcast of WPHD to a simulcast of classic rock-formatted WQRS 98.3 FM Salamanca, branded as "The G.O.A.T.".